ksharma6309/erp_flow_automating_system_repo/README.md

 Each module (Invoice ↔ PO Matching, GRN Checker, Inventory Checker, and Tax Validator) is implemented as a fully independent, testable workflow.
 The Streamlit UI showcases the plan, execution trace, mismatches, and auditor decision with clear, intuitive visualizations.
 SQLite acts as a lightweight mock ERP backend, enabling rapid testing without external dependencies.
 The project demonstrates enterprise features like deterministic output, audit-safe logging, extensible rule files, and reproducible workflows — all within a lightweight and developer-friendly architecture.

-The outcome is a compact yet powerful demonstration of how agentic AI can automate ERP workflows with accuracy, safety, and full audit compliance, making it ideal for enterprise automation, AI engineering portfolios, and Kaggle capstone evaluation.
+The outcome is a compact yet powerful demonstration of how agentic AI can automate ERP workflows with accuracy, safety, and full audit compliance, making it ideal for enterprise automation and AI engineering portfolios.

 <img width="2752" height="1536" alt="ERP Flow Agentic Architecture" src="https://github.com/user-attachments/assets/b42ba988-2688-456c-9928-d21ad4cfbf8f" />